aroemers/sibiro-swagger/README.md

   [[:get "/user/:id" {:handler get-user
                       :swagger {:description "Get user by ID"}}]]
   ```

-- `:operation-param-refs` - Some versions of Swagger UI don't display parameters when not specified at the operation level (even though the should when they are specified at the path level).
-  Other versions display duplicate parameters when specified at both the operation and path level (even though one should override the other, [issue 1913](https://github.com/swagger-api/swagger-ui/issues/1913)).
-  Settings this option to true will add a parameters list to every operation that has no parameters specified in the route info, by refering to the path level parameters.

 There are also two functions called `swaggerize-json` and `swaggerize-yaml`, which is the same as `swaggerize`, but returns a JSON or YAML string.